Towcester Racecourse

 Towcester Racecourse is a greyhound racing track and former horse racing venue at Towcester (pronounced "Toh-ster") in Northamptonshire, England.
-It has staged the English Greyhound Derby in 2018, 2021 and has won the contract for the next 5 years from 2022.
+It has staged the English Greyhound Derby in 2018, 2021 and had won the contract for 5 years in 2022, prior to entertaining into administration.

 Horse racing

 Horse racing at Towcester goes back to the 18th century.
 Towcester is one of many places listed in James Christie Whyte's History of the British Turf where annual horseracing had ceased to occur after 1798.

 The first meeting over the modern course took place in 1928.
 The Towcester Racecourse Company was formed under the direction of Sir Thomas Fermor-Hesketh, later 1st Lord Hesketh, and it was there on his estate of Easton Neston, that the course was sited, and the first grandstand built.

 Towcester was popular among the racing fraternity, mostly because of the sharp bends in the course, and the final gallop to the finishing post was uphill, which tested the horses and results in some unexpected finishes.

 In 2004, the Easton Neston estate, including the race course, was put up for sale.
 The third Lord Hesketh later decided to retain ownership of the course and sold only a portion of the estate to a Russian-born businessman.